This topic provides answers to some frequently asked questions about the networks used by Elastic Compute Service (ECS) instances.

 How do I configure an IPv6 address for an ECS instance?

-When I attempt to access a website on an ECS instance, a message similar to "Sorry, your access has been blocked because the requested URL may pose a security threat to the website" appears.
-Why?
+Why does a message similar to "Sorry, your access has been blocked because the requested URL may pose a security threat to the website" appear when I attempt to access a website built on an ECS instance?

-Cause: Web Application Firewall (WAF) has identified your access request to the URL as an attack and blocked your access.
+Cause: Web Application Firewall (WAF) identified your access request to the URL as an attack and blocked your access.

-Solution: Run the Netsh command with skipassource set to true to configure a secondary private IP address for the Windows instance.
+Solution: Run the Netsh command with skipassource set to true to configure a secondary private IP address for the Windows ECS instance.

 Netsh command: